Strategic Consultative Committee – terms of reference and evaluation

 - effectively represented the interests of the relevant sectors

-- maintained deliberations within the bounds of the Committee’s role and functions (as determined by the Assistant Minister)
+- maintained deliberations within the bounds of the Committee’s role and functions

 - complied with Council of Australian Governments (COAG) principles for best practice consultation